Latex Mattress Reviews 2023: Non-Toxic Alternative To Petroleum Based Foam Mattresses?

 I suggest buying a finished product.
 I’ve read a lot of complaints about these kinds of beds, and because latex is highly flexible and stretchy, it only makes sense to buy something that is properly glued together to prevent migration and shifting.

-Pure Natural Latex avoids many issues related to the use of poor synthetic substitutes.
-Natural Latex allows you to effortlessly roll from side to back or side to belly, which prevents disruption of natural sleep patterns.
+Botanically derived latex stays flexible and will not harden unlike synthetic latex and allows you to effortlessly roll from side to back or side to belly, which prevents disruption of natural sleep patterns.

-Side sleepers, or people who toss and turn tend to sleep much more deeply in consistent REM sleep, because latex properly supports and distributes weight, relieves pressure points by spreading load horizontally rather than downward like cheap urethane or high density slab foams, increasing pressure and pain.
+Side sleepers, or people who toss and turn, tend to sleep much more deeply in consistent REM sleep, because natural latex properly supports and distributes weight, relieves pressure points by spreading load horizontally rather than downward.

-Harvest from a tree called Hevea brasiliensis, the raw, liquid latex is converted to solid form using a unique technique, called vulcanization, which employs massive Belgian Waffle style machines using steam to rapidly solidify the liquid foam into the jiggly solid version.
+Harvest from a tree called Hevea brasiliensis on plantations in Sri Lanka, India, Viet Nam, and occasionally in South America, raw, liquid latex is converted to solid form using a unique technique, called vulcanization, which employs massive Belgian Waffle style machines using steam to rapidly solidify the liquid foam into the jiggly solid version.

 The most time tested and standardized technique is the Dunlop method, which yields a more supportive and slightly firmer latex, ideal for bottom layers that provide underlying support.
 The Dunlop method of solidifying latex has been around for 60 years, and you can find Dunlop mattresses still out there today that are in perfect, factory like condition.